How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Evaluation Framework

 \subsection{Dataset Preprocess}

-The raw dataset collected from multiple sources contains duplicates, invalid entries, and potential false positives.
-We perform three preprocessing steps to ensure data quality. \textbf{Deduplication.} Packages with identical names and versions appear across multiple source datasets.
-We remove 262 duplicate entries from the original 9,551 malicious versions, leaving 9,289 versions. \textbf{Placeholder Removal.} When NPM officially removes a malicious package, it replaces the package content with a placeholder version marked as \texttt{0.0.1-security}~\cite{phylum_npm_security_holding}.
-These placeholders no longer contain malicious code.
-We identify and remove 1,502 such versions, leaving 7,787 versions. \textbf{Manual Verification.} Source datasets may contain false positives due to mislabeling or outdated annotations.
+\textbf{Deduplication.} We remove 262 duplicate entries from the original 9,551 malicious versions, leaving 9,289. \textbf{Placeholder Removal.} When NPM removes a malicious package, it replaces the content with a placeholder version marked \texttt{0.0.1-security}~\cite{phylum_npm_security_holding}, and we remove 1,502 such versions, leaving 7,787. \textbf{Manual Verification.} Source datasets may contain false positives due to mislabeling or outdated annotations.
 To ensure ground truth quality, three security experts holding PhDs in software supply chain security independently review each package.
-A package is labeled as malicious only when at least two experts agree.
+Since malicious behavior is almost always tied to sensitive resources such as processes, memory, and data~\cite{zhao2024models}, we locate those operations with GuardDog and OSSGadget, and each expert judges intent at those locations rather than reading the whole package.
+A package is labeled as malicious only when at least two experts agree that it performs a recognizable malicious action.
 Across all 7,787 reviewed packages, the three-way consensus rate is 97.4\%, and the average pairwise Cohen's $\kappa$ is 0.78.
 This process removes 1,367 false positives, requiring approximately 287 expert-hours in total.
 After preprocessing, we obtain a curated dataset of 6,420 malicious versions across 4,286 unique packages.
 Table~\ref{tab:malicious_npm_datasets} summarizes the final dataset statistics and sources.